tdbe/tdbe.github.io/_posts/2025-11-28-mrp-volumetric-lights-are-broken.markdown

 Practically the same issue.
 Can't work when the direction of the fragment to l0 and/or l1 approaches the direction of the reflection vector.
 So you get big holes along the distribution of fragments.
 And because the diffuse is, well, diffuse, large, you also see it break towards the curve-horizon when you hold your light "parallel" to a sphere.

 ## 4. The caps
-So if you want a volumetric light, you need to add (volume and) caps and this would hopefully fix the 2nd "empty center hole" problem.
+So if you want a volumetric light, you need to add (volume and) caps, and this would hopefully fix the 2nd "empty center hole" problem.
 Right?

 Check page 18 "Adding the End Caps" in [Linear-Light Shading with Linearly Transformed Cosines (Eric Heitz and Stephen Hill)](https://hal.science/hal-02155101/document) but then also page 21 "The caps approximation is not always worth it and can result in visually disturbing artifacts."